DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/web-viewer.rst

 Access the Shell
 ----------------

 One of the more powerful features of the web viewer is the ability to access a shell terminal over a web browser.
 This is handy as it can allow you to configure the system without opening a terminal-based ssh session.
-For example, you could use the shell to run `dyntrap-config` to :doc:`configure system settings <tunig>`.
+For example, you could use the shell to run ``dyntrap-config`` to :doc:`configure system settings <tuning>`.

 To try this out, click the last button, labelled "Access the Shell".
 This opens a new page where the

 .. admonition:: Browser Support

     Some web browsers may not support this shell access.
-We reccomend you try using a `Firefox <https://www.mozilla.org/en-GB/firefox/new/>_` browser if you are having issues with shell access.
+We reccomend you try using a `Firefox <https://www.mozilla.org/en-GB/firefox/new/>`_ browser if you are having issues with shell access.

 Troubleshooting
 ---------------

 If you're having problems connecting to the web viewer here are a couple of things to try:

     * Make sure your Raspberry Pi and the machine running the web browser are connected to the same network.
 If you're running a mobile hotspot, you can usually check which devices are connected to your hotspot in the settings (this can also be a quick way to find out the IP address of your Raspberry Pi!).
-For help setting up a new wifi network on a Raspberry Pi, see `here <https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking>_`.
+For help setting up a new wifi network on a Raspberry Pi, see `here <https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking>`_.

     * Remember, DynAIkonTrap must be running for the web server to start.
 If you just booted up the Raspberry Pi, you will need to start DynAIkonTrap for things to work.
-There are methods to force programs to start on-boot of the Raspberry Pi (see `here <https://raspberrytips.com/autostart-a-program-on-boot/>_`) and we hope to more streamlined support for this in the future.
+There are methods to force programs to start on-boot of the Raspberry Pi (see `here <https://raspberrytips.com/autostart-a-program-on-boot/>`_) and we hope to more streamlined support for this in the future.